 Like VIP Platform environments, the VIP Local Development Environment has container-based services.
 Some service containers may expose ports on the local machine.

-A list of running services and their accessible URLs can be retrieved with the
+- A list of running services and their accessible URLs can be retrieved with the VIP-CLI command:

-Logs for stack services on a running local environment can be retrieved with
+- Logs for stack services on a running local environment can be retrieved with the VIP-CLI command:

 vip dev-env logs.

 In addition to the web stack (NGINX, PHP) and VIP’s VIP MU plugins codebase, the WordPress VIP Local Development Environment provides the following services:

 WordPress core files are accessible for each local environment in a